-People in A Deng village, A Ngo commune often complain that the coal gathering and unloading site of Nam Tien Company Ltd. causes dust pollution and muddy traffic roads - Photo: Le Truong
+Residents of A Deng village, A Ngo commune often complain that the coal gathering and unloading site of Nam Tien Company Ltd. causes dust pollution and muddy traffic roads - Photo: Le Truong

-Eat and learn with coal dust
+Eat and study with coal dust

 Ms. Ho Thi Hong Lai at A Rong Tren Kindergarten has to clean utensils 2-3 times a day but coal dust still sticks to them - Photo: Le Truong

 For over 2 years now, the family of Ms. Nguyen Thi Giao Linh at km 4, National Highway 15D in A Deng village, A Ngo commune has had to keep their doors tightly closed every day.
-The house is only a few steps from the road, so there is almost no place in Ms. Linh's house that is free of coal dust.
+The house is only a few steps from the road, so there is almost no place in Ms. Linh's house that is free from coal dust.

 “I am very worried.
-In front of my house is a road, next to it is a coal unloading yard, so my house is no different from a “coal furnace”.
+In front of the house is a road, next to it is a coal unloading yard, so my house is no different from a “coal furnace”.
 It rains a lot this season, so it is less dusty, but in return, the road is muddy because the coal dust is soft and slippery, making it very dangerous to walk.
 Then, in the early afternoon and evening, a long line of container trucks gets stuck, moving little by little to circulate, making it very inconvenient for my family.
 Although the house and household items are cleaned regularly, every few hours they are covered with a thick layer of coal dust.

 Not only Ms. Linh's family, many households living along National Highway 15D in the communes of A Ngo, A Bung, Ta Rut... are also in the same situation because their lives are seriously affected by environmental pollution from coal transportation activities from Laos to Vietnam.

-In addition, on the route there are schools and service businesses that have to suffer from coal dust and worry because National Highway 15D is narrow, has many curves, passes through many residential areas and offices, but every day has to face a large number of trailers and containers continuously circulating, posing a very high risk of traffic safety.
+In addition, on the route, there are schools and service businesses that have to suffer from coal dust and worry because National Highway 15D is narrow, has many curves, passes through many residential areas and offices, but every day has to face a large number of trailers and containers continuously circulating, posing a very high risk of traffic safety.

 What do the government and businesses say?